 All the items in the register should be permanently and visibly marked as the school's property and there should be a regular (at least annual) count by someone other than the person maintaining the register.
-Discrepancies between the physical count and the amount recorded in the register should be investigated Ratified: Oct 2022 promptly and, where significant, reported to the Governing Board.
+Discrepancies between the physical count and the amount recorded in the register should be investigated promptly and, where significant, reported to the Board of Trustees.
 Inventories of school property should be kept up to date and reviewed regularly.
 Any items used by the school which do not belong to it, should be noted.